viruskizz/42bangkok-minitalk/README.md

 - client recieve signal and write 0 or 1
 - 40 microsecond for English character
 - 50 microsecond for UTF-8

-> this project is learn about linux signal communicate programe and compuster process id
-> you can learn these subject in example section (Thai version)
-> <a href="exmaple">Minitalk in Nutshell</a>

 ### Mandatory